SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(5-Researches).md

 research.register();
 ```

-We now have an awesome fire cake and a Research to go with it.<br>
+We now have an awesome fire cake and a Research to go with it.

-Players will now be required to unlock this cake before they can access it.<br>
+Players will now be required to unlock this cake before they can access it.

 If you have any questions, feel free to hop on discord and ask them in `#programming-help`.

 [**> Continue with Part 6**](https://github.com/Slimefun/Slimefun4/wiki/Developer-Guide-(6-Custom-Heads))